nleanba/typst-marginalia/main.typ

 And here's the code for the lines in the background:
 #note[
   Not that you should copy them, they're mostly here to showcase the columns and help me verify that everything gets placed in the right spot.
 ]
-#note[
-  Also, this is a good place to show that the notes will shift upwards to fit within the page.
-]
 #block[
   #set text(size: 0.84em)